CloudApp vs Jing Comparison

 This is Alexander with Doakio, and I want to show you a quick comparison of Jing versus Cloudapp when it comes to taking screenshots.
 In particular we're going to be talking about saving those screenshots to your local hard drive as compared to uploading it to the cloud.
 We'll also look at uploading to the cloud, but my focus is getting it saved on the hard drive so that I can upload to other locations, other servers.

-So with Jing, you start with a keyboard shortcut, in most cases it’s just something like CTRL-Q or whatever you set it up for.
-And you take your screenshot, and you click once for capture image.
-We’ll click on Save – that’s the second click.
-And then we’ll click Save again, that’s three clicks to get the image saved to your hard drive.
-And one more thing that you’ll notice is it automatically puts that local path into your clipboard.
-So that saves a lot of time, that is really handy when you’re uploading this file to different servers.
-So three clicks with Jing, and you’ve got the file saved to your hard drive.
+So with Jing, you start with a keyboard shortcut, in most cases it's just something like CTRL-Q or whatever you set it up for.
+And you take your screenshot, and you click once to capture the image.
+We'll click on Save – that's the second click.
+And then we'll click Save again, that's three clicks to get the image saved to your hard drive.
+And one more thing that you'll notice is it automatically puts that local path into your clipboard.
+So that saves a lot of time, that is really handy when you're uploading this file to different servers.
+So three clicks with Jing, and you've got the file saved to your hard drive.

 Now with CloudApp you've got to hold ALT-SHIFT-0 which is a terrible default, it's not their fault, I could change that if I wanted to.
 And you take a screenshot then you click on Save – so that's one click.
 And here it's actually uploading to the cloud.
 With CloudApp, you have no option to save it to your hard drive.
 As crazy as that may seem, you can not save any images to your hard drive unless they're already in the cloud.
 I mean, it is called CloudApp, so what do you expect?
 So it's one click to save it to the cloud, two clicks to open up this menu, and actually you probably have to click three times at least to open the folder.
 Click once to save it, a second time to open up the folder you want to put the file in (and that could be a lot more than once click, it could be five or six clicks, but we'll just say one click) – so that's two clicks.
 And then we need to click three times and then we need to click four times and release.
 We'll count that as one click.
 So four clicks will get it to your hard drive.